neilpeterson/azure-governance-demo/README.md

 **Manual Demo**

-Create blue print consisting of two of the above policies, and resource group, and Resource Manager template.
+Create blueprint consisting of two of the above policies, and resource group, and Resource Manager template.

 **Rest Demo**